mooneyfin/hpai_outbreaks_mn/README.md

 2. Open `hpai_outbreaks_mn.Rproj` in RStudio
 3. Run any script in `code/models/` or `code/model_processing/` — each script sources `create_folder_structure.R` automatically, which sets up all paths and loads packages

 The data preparation scripts (`code/data_prep/`) require the confidential spillover data and cannot be run without it.
-All downstream analysis scripts work with the pre-built RDS objects provided in the repo.

 ---